 2019 Consumer Protection People

 The consumer protection people (cpp) focus on food and consistently remind their constituents to understand calorie labeling.
 America’s obesity is a whole vs. processed foods crisis that could lead to warning labels and food marketing behaviors that maximize per unit profits over people’s health.
-Straight forward market strategies often fail to reflect the cost to future generations.
+Straight-forward market strategies often fail to reflect the cost to future generations.
 Nutrition has moved from a renewable system to one highly dependent on non-renewable inputs.
 The most direct example is people in cities cannot eat without planes, trains, and trucks that run on fossil fuels.
 Removing “petrol on your plate” has barely entered the American planning, architecture, and urban design schools curriculum or in a formal public policy or market response.
 Consumer protection people are also examining the post-carbon future and the sustainability crisis with heightened seriousness.
 Several brief papers on the subject are available (here).
-Finally, scientists’ and economists’ original analysis flail hopelessly against a war on science in agriculture and environmental protection.
+Finally, scientists and economists’ original analyses flail hopelessly against a war on science in agriculture and environmental protection.
 The USDA and many others are carefully detailed in a report by the Union of Concerned Scientists (here).

 2020 Consumer Protection People

 The CPC focus on product safety for people in cars or baby carriages opened the month accompanied by several agents pointing out that it is easier for a $20M CEO of an airline to apply for a 32B bailout than it is for a random worker to get food stamps.
 The effort of a couple hundred thousand students defrauded to seek relief was blocked by the DOE (DeVos), but the congressional policy may block DOE rules that prevented their efforts.
 It seems those needing greater consumer protection are the ones seeking a better education.
 Along with some progress on the food and health debate, other issues were drowned by efforts to educate dreaders on health safety measures.